 There are many remedies and over the counter treatments that claim to get rid of snoring and sleep apnea, but the best way to be sure is to have a sleep study done by your physician.
 Your doctor may recommend a CPAP machine or an oral appliance.
-Below are some advantages to using a oral appliance.
+Here are some advantages to using a oral appliance.

 The oral appliances are small and you can take them with you everywhere you go.
 They don’t need to be plugged in and don’t use batteries.
 Just place it in your mouth and go.

 If you must travel, some CPAP machines can be bulky and burdensome.
 You need a special bag to carry it around with all the accessories.
 The oral appliance is lightweight and can fit in a purse or even in a jacket pocket.
-Patients usually don’t face any problems traveling with their oral appliances.
+Patients usually don’t face any TSA problems traveling with their oral appliances.

-4. Cleaning – Sanitizing a CPAP machine can be a major chore.
+Sanitizing a CPAP machine can be a major chore.
 It involves taking your machine apart making sure water doesn’t enter the machine.
 Soaking in a water/vinegar solution and cleaning filters.
 Or you can spend $200 – $400 on sanitizing machines that will automatically clean your CPAP.
 With an oral device the care is easy and non-complicated.
 You would take care of it like you would any removable denture, by soaking in a denture cleaner or brushing them with an appliance brush which is usually supplied with your appliance.

 Oral applications have been proven to be a medically effective treatment for sleep apnea and snoring.
-Once you have a sleep study that shows you are ask risk, your dental sleep specialist can submit to your insurance payment to see if they will cover the cost.
+A sleep study ordered by your sleep doctor can show if you are risk.
+When your sleep study results are received, your dental sleep specialist can submit it to your insurance company showing the medical necessity for the device.

 The last thing you want to hear when you are trying to get some sleep is your CPAP machine.
-While they are effective, they are noisy and may disturb your sleep.
+While they are effective, some are noisy and may disturb your sleep.
 Oral appliances make no noise at all.

-8. Durable – Oral appliances are very sturdy and made from durable materials.
+Oral appliances are very sturdy and made from durable materials.
 When caring for these appliances in the proper manner, they can list for years without problems.

 Before considering any sleep apnea treatments, it is recommended that you get a comprehensive initial exam with a reputable sleep apnea dentist who is properly credentialed in the treatment of sleep apnea.
 You and your sleep specialist can decide if an oral appliance is the best treatment for you.